GarwelGarwel/KerbalHealth/README.md

 You can protect kerbals from radiation (both cosmic and artificial) by adding shielding to the vessel.
 It is provided by some parts, like structural panels, heat shields and mk3 cargo bays.
 These parts and most crew pods can be improved by adding Radiation Shielding to them in the Editor.
 You can never eliminate all radiation, but you can reduce it to non-dangerous levels.

-**Quirks**
+## Quirks

 Whenever a kerbal levels up, there is a 25% chance that he or she will acquire a health quirk (unless he/she already has two).
 Discovering an anomaly can also grant a free quirk.
 These can be positive or negative and usually affect kerbals' vulnerability to various health factors and dangers.
 Chances of getting some quirks depend on courage and stupidity of a particular kerbal.
 The [full list](https://github.com/GarwelGarwel/KerbalHealth/wiki/Quirks) can be found in the Kerbal Health Wiki.

-**Conditions and Random Events**
+## Conditions and Random Events

 Kerbals' organisms, like ours own, are not always predictable.
 Sometimes, not very often, you may see unexpected events that can impact your whole mission.
 Kerbals acquire (or lose) certain conditions as a result of these events.
 Having parts with a Sick Bay (such as the stock Science Lab) helps alleviate the symptoms.

-- Sickness: A kerbal can become sick and start losing health quickly.
+- **Sickness**: A kerbal can become sick and start losing health quickly.
 His/her crewmates may catch the disease too, including during the incubation period.
 This condition usually heals itself after some time, but it can also lead to a pneumonia, a really dangerous condition.
 Having Scientists or Medics aboard helps.

-- Injuries: A kerbal can immediately lose some health in an accident.
+- **Injuries**: A kerbal can immediately lose some health in an accident.
 Stupid kerbals are naturally predisposed to this condition.
 It may cause sepsis, which is mortally dangerous.
 Bring your kerbal home immediately or pray Kraken it will heal on its own.

-- Food poisoning: Kerbals are known for their love of snacks and they don't always wash their hands.
+- **Food poisoning**: Kerbals are known for their love of snacks and they don't always wash their hands.
 Food poisoning may not be as bad as some other conditions on its own, but if dehydration develops, they will become unable to do any work at all and effectively turn into space Tourists until it passes.

-- Panic attacks: Though not posing danger to health per se, panic prevents kerbals from doing any useful work.
+- **Panic attacks**: Though not posing danger to health per se, panic prevents kerbals from doing any useful work.
 At least it doesn't last long and courageous kerbals are less prone to it.

 Conditions can be disabled or their chances and effects changed in game settings.
 You can also easily add, modify or remove conditions (see wiki for details).

-**Requirements**
+## Requirements

 - [Module Manager](https://forum.kerbalspaceprogram.com/threads/55219)

-**Supported Mods**
+## Supported Mods

 Kerbal Health should work well alongside most other mods and will try to adapt to them with smart MM patches.
 Some have better, manually balanced support though: